sst/sst/www/docs/what-is-sst.md

 });
 ```

-Behind the scenes this creates a serverless API using [Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html), where each route points to a function powered by [AWS Lambda](https://aws.amazon.com/lambda/).
+Behind the scenes, this creates a serverless API using [Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html), where each route points to a function powered by [AWS Lambda](https://aws.amazon.com/lambda/).

 ---